 “It is not known if there is any connection between the 1865 experimental diamond core drilling in the Pennsylvania oil region and the Leschot blast hole drilling in France in 1863,” noted oil historian Samuel Pees in 2004.
 Learn more about Making Hole – Drilling Technology and visit Pennsylvania’s historic oil region and the Drake Well Museum in Titusville.

 July 14, 1891 – Rockefeller expands Oil Tank Car Empire

-John D. Rockefeller incorporates Union Tank Line Company in New Jersey and transfers his fleet of several thousand oil tank cars to the Standard Oil Trust.
-The new company includes a fleet of tank cars from Standard’s purchase of J. J. Vandergrift’s Star Tank Line in 1873.
+John D. Rockefeller incorporated Union Tank Line Company in New Jersey in 1891.
+He transferred his fleet of several thousand oil tank cars to the Standard Oil Trust.

 Rockefeller systematically acquired control of all but 200 of America’s 3,200 existing oil tank cars.
 By 1904, his rolling fleet of tank cars had grown to 10,000.

 Union Tank Line Company shipped only Standard Oil products until 1911, when a U.S. Supreme Court decision mandated dissolution of his trust.
 The newly independent company changed its name to Union Tank Car Company – although its official rolling stock reporting mark retained Standard’s UTL or UTLX.

 In 1963, the company introduced a 50,000-gallon car, the largest tank car to be employed in ongoing rail service.
 Learn more about the early days of transporting petroleum in Densmore Oil Tank Car.